-- Coverage for the initial and subsequent prosthetic devices and installation accessories to restore a method of speaking incident to a laryngectomy - Therapeutic footwear for diabetics - Prosthetic devices to restore and achieve symmetry incident to a mastectomy - Covered items must be physician-prescribed, custom-fitted, standard orthotic or prosthetic devices, authorized by the Alliance and dispensed by a Plan provider - Repair is provided unless necessitated by misuse or loss.
-The Alliance, at its option, may replace or repair an item
+- Coverage for the initial and subsequent prosthetic devices and installation accessories to restore a method of speaking after a laryngectomy - Therapeutic footwear for diabetics. - Prosthetic devices to restore and achieve symmetry after a mastectomy. - Covered items must be physician-prescribed, custom-fitted, standard orthotic or prosthetic devices, authorized by the Alliance, and dispensed by a provider in the Alliance network. - Repair is provided unless necessitated by misuse or loss.
+The Alliance, at its option, may replace or repair an item.

-- Corrective shoes, shoe inserts, and arch supports, except for therapeutic footwear for diabetes - Non-rigid devices such as elastic knee supports, corsets, elastic stockings, and garter belts - Dental appliances - Electronic voice producing machines - More than one (1) device for the same part of the body - Eyeglasses (except for eyeglasses or contact lenses necessary after cataract surgery) - Over the counter items
+• Corrective shoes, shoe inserts, and arch supports, except for therapeutic footwear for diabetes.

+- Non-rigid devices such as elastic knee supports, corsets, elastic stockings, and garter belts. - Dental appliances, but oral devices for sleep apnea is covered. - Electronic voice-producing machines. - More than one (1) device for the same part of the body. - Eyeglasses (except for eyeglasses or contact lenses necessary after cataract surgery). - Over-the-counter items.